List of 1 items.

 Compensation:

-$33/hour; no benefits.
-Please note this is not a contract position, and we cannot guarantee any amount of hours.
+The hourly rate for this position is $33.00; however, it does not include any benefits.
+Please note that this is not a contractual position, and we cannot guarantee any minimum number of hours.

 To Apply: